khaled-11/job-finder-bot/README.md

 To connect users with Mentors in the same Messenger conversation, we need to a data field for each user and mentor.
 It will be done through the webhook by checking the user and see whether he is a mentor or user.
 For Mentors, we need another field that indicate whether he is available or not.

+### Provide a way to reset the App or delete the data

+It is helpful when we provide a way for the user to reset the App settings and data to start over.
+Some users might enter sensetive data by mistake and need way to delete these data.
+Also, users might want to delete their personal data and stop using the App.
+In this App there are feature to do so by using quick reply.
+First, we defined and trained an intent for data deletion and start over.
+When the App identify this intent, it confirm with the user.
+If the user confirm, the App will delete the data from the database and provide options.
+The user can choose to start over which will request the data from Facebook again, or exit without requesting the data again.

 ## How to install and use this App

 ### Requirements: